How to measure finger and hand range of motion

 6. Read and record.
 Read the angle at end range and note the digit, joint, and side (L/R).

-The MCP and DIP joints are measured the same way over their dorsal surface, and the thumb at its MCP and IP joints.
 Total Active Motion (TAM) is a standard hand-therapy summary that adds a finger’s MCP, PIP, and DIP flexion and subtracts any extension lag; a normal finger TAM is roughly 260–280°.
+The thumb is excluded from TAM by convention.
 The Goniometer app computes TAM automatically from the individual joint measurements.

 Getting a reliable measurement